This post lists five important planning tips before you start trying to conceive.

 Fertility treatment can consist of many synthetic hormones and no sex for months.

-In general, these treatments can be taxing on one’s emotional and physical wellness, invasive, expensive, and can make you and your partner feel further apart instead of closer together in your baby-making process.
+They can make you and your partner feel further apart instead of closer together in your baby-making process.

 Unfortunately, going that route will take away from its magic, intimacy, and spirit.